 Have you ever tried to cook a chicken with a beer can stuck inside it?
 No matter how careful you are, the chick is just top-heavy and wants to fall over.
-Years ago, and I’m not sure where my mom bought this handy little device, but we had a rack that you push into the chickens cavity and it has a base to keep the chick upright.
+Years ago, I was not sure where my mom bought this handy little device, but we had a rack that you push into the chicken’s cavity, and it has a base to keep the chick upright.
 That is just what I need to keep my balloon figures standing.

 “Look, it doesn’t stand,” the voice exclaims over the table.
-I have heard this for years, and have persuaded many parents to part with change to stuff inside the balloon figure to act as weight.
+For years, I have heard this and have persuaded many parents to part with the change to stuff inside the balloon figure to act as a weight.
 Utensils, straws, and small toys have been used.

 How it works